cbdb-project/crowdsource-webapp/README.md

      node src/server.js &
      npm start

-## File / Directory structure(Please contact hongsuwang#fas.harvard.edu to get the files in ./data)
+## File / Directory structure
  - **src**: source JS / CSS files.
  - **data**: make sure cbdb.db, user.db, task.db etc. are accessible here in order for the app to function.
  - **Dockerfile**: you can use it to build your own docker container.
  - **public**: public html files.

+ Please contact hongsuwang#fas.harvard.edu to get the files in ./data.

 ## Pre-packaged Docker Container
 Instead of running your own local setup, you could simply pull & run a docker container.